mad24x/Module_5_1_ARN/README.txt

 Behavioral Insights:

-	Excluding individuals who visit coffee houses less than once a month and focusing on coupons en route to their destinations increases the acceptance rate to nearly 70%.
+	Excluding individuals who visit coffee houses less than once a month and focusing on coupons en-route to their destinations increases the acceptance rate to nearly 70%.
+	Coupons that are closer to the driver are more likely to be accepted

 Expiration vs. Delivery Time:
 	Coupons with a 1-day expiration have a higher acceptance rate compared to those with a 2-hour expiration.
 	The 2-hour expiration coupons show the highest acceptance rate at 10 AM.

 Next Steps and Recommendations: